pohotu3/CHS/README.md

 Crystal is built on the Raspberry Pi, and runs on Ubuntu Mate for the rPi2.
 The software you downloaded will be able to flash directly to a SD card and plug into your pi and run right out of the box!
-There are a couple of things to note before you do that though.

-* Our system runs off of Bluetooth services.
-This is because we needed a secure system in place to prevent a 3rd party from slipping into the connection stream and messing with your home.
-This also allows us to know for SURE that our devices will stay running, even if your home network goes down.
-This is perfect for security systems around your home.
+[Here is a full video tutorial on how to get your system running!]()

-* When you add a new Shard to your home, after you power it on the bluetooth will turn on and broadcast itself to the world!
+* When you add a new Shard to your home, after you power it on the WiFi will configure and connect, and it's almost ready to use!
 To connect it to your Heart, simply go to [INSERT WEB URL HERE TO ACCESS REMOTE SHARD PAGE]() and click on "Attach Shard", and walk through the wizard.